Mail-Critic/smart-blockchain/README.md

 # smart-blockchain
-Blockchain network with user friendly and more secure platform
+Blockchain network with user friendly and more secure platform.
+Smart Blockchain will have the hybrid AES encryption in blockchain data.
+The password will be the simple alpha numeric and it will be easy to remember (If required user can use the traditional mnemonics or hex keys).
+The password can be changed at ay point of time.
+The transaction can be reverted in the case of dispute (to avoid scammers).There are many more to be implemented.
+Will be keep updated based on the development.
+Contributors are welcome.